 There are a number of places to hike in Manitowoc County.
 The brochure Secret Manitowoc County Trails_2015 has maps of several that don’t get much use.

-To get more information on chapter activities, small projects, and/or hiking the Ice Age Trail in this region, contact one of our chapter officers at [email protected]
+To get more information on chapter activities, small projects, and/or hiking the Ice Age Trail in this region, contact one of our chapter officers or email the chapter [email protected]:

 Cheryl Gorsuch, Coordinator